clouddotinc/zbmowrey-com/serverless/README.md

     org: zbmowrey
     app: zbmowrey-com
-    service: ${opt:stage, "dev"}-zbmowrey-com-mail-handler
+    service: zbmowrey-mail-handler

 ## Stack Name
-**stackName** must be declared as part of the **provider** block, and must match the formatting of the service name.
+**stackName** must be declared as part of the **provider** block.
+The name must be formatted as the stage name, the app name, and the lambda name, all kebab-case.
-This can be automated using custom properties.
-See mail-handler/serverless.yml for example.

     provider:
         ...